- Committee on Space Research (COSPAR)

 - ISC in the News

-The Committee on Data for Science and Technology (CODATA) was set up by the 11th General Assembly of the International Council for Science (ICSU) held in Bombay, January 1966.
+The Committee on Data (CODATA), previously known as the Committee on Data for Science and Technology (CODATA), was set up by the 11th General Assembly of the International Council for Science (ICSU) held in Bombay, January 1966.
 The Committee held its first meeting in Paris in June 1966.

 CODATA is concerned with all types of quantitative data resulting from experimental measurements or observations in the physical, biological, geological and astronomical sciences.
 Particular emphasis is given to data management problems common to different scientific disciplines and to data used outside the field in which they were generated.